 This article describes 12 common causes of knee swelling.
-Below are causes 7 through 12; causes 1 through 6 are listed on the previous page of this article.
+Causes 7 through 12 are listed and described below.
+Causes 1 through 6 are listed on the previous page of this article.

 In This Article:

 - What Causes a Swollen Knee (Water on the Knee)?

 - More Causes of a Swollen Knee (Water on the Knee)

 Swelling at the back of the knee may indicate a Baker's cyst.
 The cyst may have no other symptoms or may be accompanied by pain and stiffness.
 The pain may get worse during certain activities, such as straightening or bending the knee or after standing for a long time.

 A Baker’s cyst occurs when a bursa located at the back of the knee, called the popliteal bursa, fills with excess fluid.
 Another name for a Baker’s cyst is a popliteal cyst.
 While this condition may resolve on its own with home treatments, some people may want to go to a doctor to have the fluid drained.

 Aching, swollen joints may cause a child to limp or seem clumsy and could be a sign of juvenile rheumatoid arthritis.
 The aching pain may be most noticeable in the morning, when joints are stiff.
 Juvenile rheumatoid arthritis often affects big joints, including the knee, and may affect more than one joint at a time.

 Children with juvenile rheumatoid arthritis may also experience a fever or rash.
 Caregivers should contact a doctor if a child's symptoms persist for a week or more.

 Most common in active tweens and teens, Osgood-Schlatter disease is an inflammation of the patellar tendon in the knee.
 This condition can cause the knee to become swollen and painful.
 In addition, the very top of the shinbone (at the bottom of the knee) may be pronounced and the skin over this area may be tender to touch.
 The child may report tightness at the front or back of the thigh.